-When a new OneAgent feature is in beta you can either enable the feature for your entire environment or, for testing purposes, within just a few specific process groups.
+When a new OneAgent feature is in Early Adopter Release you can either enable the feature for your entire environment or, for testing purposes, within just a few specific process groups.
 Notice in the image below that each feature specifies a minimum OneAgent version.
-This version specification is strictly adhered to—a beta feature can only be activated for OneAgents that satisfy the minimum version requirement.
+This version specification is strictly adhered to—an Early Adopter Release feature can only be activated for OneAgents that satisfy the minimum version requirement.
 There is also a column that indicates if a feature requires a process restart for it to become operational.

 - Go to Settings > Server-side services > Deep monitoring.

-- Enable/disable beta features for your environment as required.
+- Enable/disable features for your environment as required.

-If you only want to make a feature available for testing within a few select process groups, click the Add OneAgent beta feature settings for a specific process group button.
+If you only want to make a feature available for testing within a few select process groups, click the Add OneAgent Early Adopter Release feature settings for a specific process group button.

 What happens once Dynatrace declares a feature GA?

 Typically, Dynatrace OneAgent follows a zero configuration approach for GA features.
 In keeping with this, the default state for most GA features is enabled.
 However, we’ve added a twist here.
-Once a Beta feature goes GA in an existing environment, the feature isn’t enabled by default.
+Once an Early Adopter Release feature goes GA in an existing environment, the feature isn’t enabled by default.
 While the status of new features changes to Released, you must explicitly confirm newly GA’d features to make them available across your environment by clicking the Confirm button (see second image below).